reza5628/IRDate/README.md

 # IRDate
-convet epoch time to jalali time and date
+convet epoch time to jalali time and date.